hashicorp/consul/website/source/intro/index.html.md

   certificates for services to establish mutual TLS connections.
   [Intentions](/docs/connect/intentions.html)
   can be used to define which services are allowed to communicate.
+  Service segmentation can be easily managed with intentions that can be changed in real time instead of using complex network topologies and static firewall rules.

 * **Multi Datacenter**: Consul supports multiple datacenters out of the box.
 This means users of Consul do not have to worry about building additional layers of